YIN AND YANG HEALING

 Kushi, M., Order Of The Universe (magazines) 1970+

 Nickel, D., 1995, Int.
-J. Acupuncture and Oriental Med, 6:1-4; p 26-29. (this article explores how supplements used in nutritional balancing science correlate with acupuncture herbs in their mineral content.
+J. Acupuncture and Oriental Med, 6:1-4; p 26-29. (this article explores how supplements used in development science correlate with acupuncture herbs in their mineral content.
 The latter are based on assessing yin and yang with the acupuncture pulses and many other methods of assessment.

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.